Command Operators

 - Usage

-are executed in order.
+comamnd1; command2; command3command1,command2andcommand3are executed in order.
 Each command executes independently of the previous one. - Example

 echo "Hello, World!"; mkdir test; cd test